100 Notable alumni of

 -

-Dwyane Tyrone Wade Jr. is an American former professional basketball player.
-Wade spent the majority of his 16-year career playing for the Miami Heat of the National Basketball Association (NBA) and won three NBA championships, was a 13-time NBA All-Star, an 8-time member of the All-NBA Team, and a 3-time member of the All-Defensive Team.
-Wade is also Miami's all-time leader in points, games, assists, steals, shots made, and shots taken.
-Wade is currently the host of the American adaptation of The Cube.
+Dwyane Tyrone Wade Jr. is an American basketball executive and former professional player who is currently co-owner of the Utah Jazz of the National Basketball Association (NBA).
+He is also currently the host of the American adaptation of The Cube.
+Widely regarded as one of the greatest shooting guards in NBA history, he spent the majority of his 16-year career playing for the Miami Heat of the National Basketball Association (NBA) and won three NBA championships, was a 13-time NBA All-Star, an eight-time member of the All-NBA Team, and a three-time member of the All-Defensive Team.
+Wade is also Miami's all-time leader in points, games played, assists, steals, shots made, and shots taken.

 -